eguyonnet/BC19-FinalProject/design_pattern_decisions.md

 This is a more secure code distribution mechanism and greatly reducing your gas deployment costs

 ### Factory
-See a way to prevent from creating Unit instances outside the factory
+See a way to prevent from creating Unit instances outside the factory, the following could help : http://eips.ethereum.org/EIPS/eip-1167 (This code (intended to be called from an implementor factory contract) will allow you to install a master copy of a contract, then easily (cheaply) create clones with separate state.
+The deployed bytecode just delegates all calls to the master contract address)

 ### Upgradability (PROXY through DELEGATE CALL)
 transparent proxy pattern